Understanding pensions

 Given the changes to workplace pension schemes under automatic enrolment the future of employer sponsored stakeholder schemes are uncertain, as many will require amendment in order to meet the employer workplace pension duties.

 The LGPS can pay a tax free cash sum on retirement.
-This is, however, dependant on your period of membership in the scheme which will determine whether the lump sum is paid automatically or if it is paid through giving up some of your pension.
+It is dependent on your period of membership in the scheme whether the lump sum is paid automatically or if it is paid through giving up some of your pension.

-An annuity converts your money purchase pension into an income for the rest of your life.
+An annuity converts your defined contribution pension scheme into an income for the rest of your life.

 Annuities are sold by life insurance companies and you can add different options and get different types depending on your needs and circumstances.

-In a CARE scheme, for active members, the pensionable pay for each year of membership is used to calculate a pension amount for that particular year.
+In a CARE scheme, the pensionable pay for each year of membership is used to calculate a pension amount for that particular year.
 That pension amount is then revalued each year in line with inflation (it should be remembered that while your CARE pension might be expected to increase each year, the pension amount could be reduced should there be negative inflation).
-The rate of increase to CARE pensions is set by the government and has typically been the annual CPI increase in the previous September.
+Revaluation also applies whilst a member is deferred (meaning they have stopped paying into the scheme but haven’t yet taken their benefits) The rate of increase to CARE pensions is set by the government and has typically been the annual CPI increase in the previous September.
 However, this is not guaranteed and can be changed by government.
-These individual pension amounts are then added together to arrive at the total pension payable from the scheme.
-For Deferred and Pensioner members, your pension is increased with inflation each year.
-Again, this has typically been increased by the September CPI figure in the previous years, though that can be subject to Government change.

 For more information visit the section 'How a CARE scheme works'.

-Unlike LGPS there are no guarantees on how much you will receive.
+Unlike in the LGPS, in defined contribution schemes there are no guarantees on how much you will receive.
 Most private sector employers offer their employees a defined contribution arrangement.

 When you first start working, your retirement will seem like it’s a long way off.